spacemeat/pyke/README.md

 And that's it.
 Now the `build` action will first generate the files in the right place if needed, and then build them if needed.
 The `clean` action will delete the generated files, and the `clean_build_directory` action will not only remove the build, but also the generated source directory.

 > A few notes: The above will only generate the source files if they don't exist, or are older than the makefile (which has the source text in it).
-Also, the gen diretory is based on `gen_anchor`, which is necessary for any generated files to be built in the right place if you change `gen_anchor`'s value.
+Also, the gen diretory is based on `gen_anchor` (by way of `build_anchor`), which is necessary for any generated files to be built in the right place if you change `gen_anchor`'s value.

 #### Adding new actions